Weaning Advice from Latch to Ladle

-It's weaning week from the 3rd-9th May so the perfect time to take a look at when to start and how to progress through this fun stage!
+It's weaning week again so the perfect time to take a look at when to start and how to progress through this fun stage!

 I asked the lovely Raphaella Rookes from Cheltenham based Weaning specialist at Latch to Ladle to put together the essential advice for you.
 Raphaella is a Specialist Paediatric Dietician and a mum to Monty who has recently had his own fun weaning.